 When a user views your site, they can choose which category to view.
-All of the stock Roller weblog templates include the Weblog Category Chooser (displayed by the #showWeblogCategoryChooser() macro) close to the top of the page so that your readers can pick which category to display or "All" for all categories of posts.
+All of the stock Roller weblog templates include the #showWeblogCategoriesList() close to the top of the page so that your readers can pick which category to display or "All" for all categories of posts.